 - The PCN will be made up of members of St. Augustine Presbytery who volunteer to be pastoral care givers in specific geographic areas of St. Augustine Presbytery.
 This may include clergy, educators, and elders.
 Geographic areas will be based on the regional councils of presbytery, but may be adapted based on need, availability of volunteers. - Pastoral Care Volunteers will provide a basic level of pastoral support when a clergy person or educator in that region is experiencing a personal crisis or major life transition and will provide routine contacts to promote self care by our clergy and educators. - A PCN Coordinator (or Network Coordinator) will be appointed by the Committee on Ministry.
-The Network Coordinator will work with the Executive Presbyter to identify and invite appropriate individuals to become the volunteers for the network. - The Network Coordinator will facilitate the sharing of information between the network, the presbytery staff, and the presbytery as a whole - The PCN and Coordinator would be responsible to the presbytery through the Professional Care Subcommittee of the Committee on Ministry.
+Leadership Development and Care Committee.
+The Network Coordinator will work with the committee Executive Presbyter to identify and invite appropriate individuals to become the volunteers for the network. - The Network Coordinator will facilitate the sharing of information between the network, the presbytery staff, and the presbytery as a whole - The PCN and Coordinator would be responsible to the presbytery through the Professional Care Subcommittee of the Committee on Ministry.
+Leadership Development and Care Committee.